boennecd/SimSurvNMarker/README.md

 ## Installation

-The package can be installed from Github using the`remotes` package.
+The package can be installed from Github using the`remotes` package:

 ``` r
 stopifnot(require(remotes)) # needs the remotes package
 install_github("boennecd/SimSurvNMarker")
 ```

-It can also be installed from CRAN using `install.packages`.
+It can also be installed from CRAN using `install.packages`:

 ``` r
 install.packages("SimSurvNMarker")
 ```

-## Example: Polynomial
+## Example with Polynomials

 We start with an example where we use polynomials as the basis functions.
 First, we assign the polynomial functions we will use.